A red and white logo, refreshing taste, and a wide range of flavours aren’t the only initial thoughts that come to mind when one thinks of Coca-Cola.

 How can you show your commitment to sustainability?
 Through ESG reporting.

 Stakeholders are growing similarly wary of organizations that only say they’re going to take a certain action but never actually follow through with those goals.
-They are prioritizing CSR efforts rapidly and, most importantly, holding companies to a high standard of transparency and accountability through ESG reporting.
+Stakeholders are prioritizing CSR efforts and, most importantly, holding companies to a high standard of transparency and accountability through ESG reporting.

 While you’re already used to showcasing your key differentiators, buyers want to see more than a unique product or service.
 Slick marketing campaigns can help you attract interest from your stakeholders, but unless there’s a layer of substance underneath, the attention will wane.